shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Drathalion disappeared, and underneath, a deer took her place.
 The deer got down on all fours, then lifted its front right leg up.
 It had a cast on it that had been wrapped by a friend who had affectionately written “\<3 Jodi”.
 The deer breathed a sigh of relief.
 “Thank you.”

 “Astalir!”
 Gra whispered.
 He petted the top of his head.
-“You’re speaking with me, that’s new, and very welcome.
+“You’re speaking with me, that’s new, and very welcomed.
 How are you holding up?”

-“Healing is slow, it’s scarred.”
+“Healing is slow; it’s scarred.”
 He pumped his casted leg.
 “Can I see the map?”

 Gra took it out and it floated over to Astalir.
-A pen floated out of his fur and they both pinned against a tree.
-The pen drew an angry face in the forest where they encountered Robin Hood.
-Then the pen flew back to Astalir, and the map floated back into Gra’s hand.
+A ink quill floated out of his fur and pinned the map against a tree.
+The quill drew an angry face in the forest where they encountered Robin Hood.
+Then the quill flew back into Astalir’s fur, and the map floated back into Gra’s hand.

 “You don’t want to run into Robin Hood again?”
 Gra lightly chuckled.